I. General principles

 All members can consult this register at the Headquarters of the Association at any reasonable time by prior arrangement.

 Membership of the APF is strictly exclusive.
-Members of the APF, as defined in article 6 of the Statutes may in no case be also a member of another political party at European level recognised by the Regulation (EC) No 2004/2003 of the European Parliament and of the Council of 4 November 2003 on the statute and financing of political parties at European level.
+Members of the APF, as defined in article 6 of the Statutes may in no case be also a member of another European political party recognised under the Regulation (EU) No 1141/2014 of the European Parliament and of the Council of 22 October 2014 on the statutes and funding of European political parties and European political foundations.

-of the decision to resign in writing, or in any other way layed down by the Executive.
+decision to resign in writing, or in any other way laid down by the Executive.

 Any resigning member shall remain liable to meet their financial obligations to the Association regarding the portion of the year prior to his resignation and for any amount outstanding from previous years.